 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to each specific Responsible Body, and this means that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the Statement of Comprehensive Income in the year are contributions payable towards benefits and expenses accrued in that year (2022: £8k, 2021: £7k), plus the figures highlighted in the table below as being recognised in the Statement of Comprehensive Income, giving a total charge of £8k for 2022 (2021: £6k).
+The pensions costs charged to the Statement of Comprehensive Income in the year are contributions payable towards benefits and expenses accrued in that year (2023: £8k), 2022: £8k), plus the figures highlighted in the table below as being recognised in the Statement of Comprehensive Income, giving a total charge of £6k for 2023 (2022: £8k).

 A valuation of the Scheme is carried out once every three years.
-The most recent Scheme valuation completed was carried out as at 31 December 2018.
-The 2018 valuation revealed a deficit of £50m, based on assets of £1,818m and a funding target of £1,868m, assessed using the following assumptions:
+The most recent Scheme valuation completed was carried out as at 31 December 2021.
+The 2021 valuation revealed a surplus of £560m, based on assets of £2,720m and a funding target of £2,160m, assessed using the following assumptions:

-- An average discount rate of 3.2% p.a.; - RPI inflation of 3.4% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.4% p.a.; - Mortality in accordance with 95% of the S3NA\VL tables, with allowance for improvements in mortality rates in line with the CMI2018 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter of 7 and an initial addition to mortality improvements of 0.5% p.a.
+- An average discount rate of 2.7% p.a.; - RPI inflation of 3.6% p.a. (and pension increases consistent with this); - CPIH inflation in line with RPI les 0.8% pre 2030 moving to RPU with no adjustment from 2030 onwards; - Increase in pensionable stipends in line with CPIH.; - Mortality in accordance with 90% of the S3NA tables, with allowance for improvements in mortality rates in line with the CMI2020 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter of 7, an initial addition to mortality improvements of 0.5% p.a. and an allowance for 2020 date of 0% (i.e. w2020 = 0%)

 Following the 31 December 2018 valuation, a recovery plan was put in place until 31 December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) are as set out in the table below.
+An interim reduction to deficit contributions to 3.2% of pensionable stipends was made with effect from 1 April 2022.
+Following finalisation of the 31 December 2021 valuation, deficit contributions ceased with effect from 1 January 2023, since the Scheme was in surplus.

-% of pensionable stipends January 2018 to January 2021 to
+% of pensionable stipends January 2018 to December 2020 January 2021 to December 2022 Deficit repair contributions 11.9% 7.1%

-December 2020 December 2022

-Deficit repair contributions 11.9% 7.1%